Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Preliminaries

 \section{Preliminaries}

 Due to the simplicity of the problem, the notations in this paper are rather simple.
-We have a \emph{bit vector} of length \(n\), i.e., a bit vector that contains \(n\) bits of which each can be accessed in constant time.
+We have a \emph{bit vector} of length \(n\), where we can access each bit in constant time.
 In the following descriptions, we make use of the notion of \emph{blocks}.
 Here, a block is an interval within the bit vector that \emph{covers} the bits within the interval.
 Given (a part of) a bit vector, the \emph{population count} or \emph{popcount} is the number of ones within (the part of) the bit vector.
+Popcount instructions are supported by most modern CPUs for up to 64 bit words.
 Since their first introduction, rank and select data structures that require sub-linear additional space and can answer rank and/or select queries in constant time have similar structures.
 In this section, we briefly describe the commonly used designs for rank and select data structures.